 “What came naturally to her siblings, she didn’t get, especially when it came to staying safe,” says Sally from Mesa, Arizona.
 Her 20-year-old daughter goes to Walmart in the middle of the night by herself.
 She frequently forgets where she’s parked, or she leaves her purse visible in her car.
 She’s also a distracted driver.

-Multiple recent studies show that teens with executive function delays, especially those who struggle to monitor multiple tasks, process new information, and change behavior accordingly, have more negative driving outcomes such as accidents, injuries, and being pulled over.
-Additionally, adolescents with more severe executive function challenges are almost five times more likely to use e-cigarettes and more than twice as likely to smoke traditional cigarettes or drink alcohol.
+Multiple recent studies show that teens with executive function delays, especially those who struggle to monitor multiple tasks, process new information, and change behavior accordingly, have more negative driving outcomes.
+They’re more prone to accidents, injuries, and being pulled over.
+Additionally, adolescents with more severe executive function challenges are almost five times more likely to use e-cigarettes.
+They’re also more than twice as likely to smoke traditional cigarettes or drink alcohol.
 A therapist, executive function coach, or program specifically designed to meet these needs can drastically improve safety and prevent drug use.

 For teens who are struggling on a consistent basis or who present with safety concerns, an evaluation with a clinical psychologist, psychiatrist, or other mental health professional might offer a better understanding of the underlying issues and provide a more targeted set of resources to support the impairment.
 “If you are severely behind in executive function skills to the point where you are chronically impairing your life in some way, that is what it means to have ADHD,” says Bertin.
 And if ADHD, autism, or another developmental disorder is a factor, this could result in significant, long-lasting issues for the teen if not addressed.